Landscapes

 California

-Left: a Samuel Moore & Co plaque showing a man prospecting for gold, from the Sunderland Museum & Winter Gardens, Tyne & Wear Archives & Museums collection.
-Centre: the mark on the reverse of the left plaque.
-Right: a similar plaque with the same mark on the reverse.
+Left: a Samuel Moore & Co plaque showing a man prospecting for gold.
+Centre: the printed mark on the reverse.
+Right: a similar plaque with the same mark from the Sunderland Museum & Winter Gardens, Tyne & Wear Archives & Museums collection.
 The California gold rush began on 24 January 1848, supporting the theory that the numbers on these Moore & Co plaques, in this case 'California 48', correspond to the year and not a pattern number (see 'Waverley 49' and 'Hunting 50' below).

 Circular landscape plaques

-Left plaque shows a boy with goats; the right a girl with chickens.
+The top left plaque shows a boy with goats; the centre a girl with chickens; and the right plaque, a fisherman mending his net.
+Below them is what appears to be two women knitting in historical or traditional dress of some kind.
 See the Prepare to meet thy god page for a similar shaped plaque with an impressed mark with the Stockton coat of arms – an anchor and cable impaling a castle - used by the Stockton Pottery of Thomas Ainsworth.
 The pottery was founded in the 1840s and closed in 1901.

 Cows and ruin